javalite/site-content/src/activejdbc/optimistic_locking.md

 ## Creation of a new record

-Let's say you have a model:
+Say you have a model:

 ~~~~ {.java}
 public class Profile extends Model{}